-Read part I of my history of M&S here.
+Read part I of my history of Marks & Spencer here.

 Marks & Spencer employed 28,403 people in 1955.

-M&S was the fifth most highly valued stock in Britain in 1963, at £435 million.
+Marks & Spencer was valued at £435 million by 1963, which made it the fifth most highly valued stock in Britain.
 This value had risen to £615 million by 1970.
-M&S overtook Woolworth as Britain’s leading retailer in terms of both sales and profits in 1968.
+Marks & Spencer overtook Woolworth as Britain’s leading retailer in terms of both sales and profits in 1968.

 A store was opened in Paris in 1975.
 This store ranked among the company’s top ten worldwide in terms of sales and profitability by the mid-1990s.